Home Marriage Page 17

 1. Application Process:

-– To obtain a marriage certificate in Nebraska, couples must complete the application process at the county clerk’s office in the county where the marriage ceremony will take place.
-Both parties are typically required to be present during the application.
+– To obtain a marriage certificate in South Dakota, couples must apply in person at the Register of Deeds office in the county where the marriage ceremony will take place.
+Both parties must be present, and each should bring valid identification, such as a driver’s license or passport.

 2. Residency Requirements:

-– Nebraska does not have residency requirements for marriage, making it accessible for both residents and non-residents to marry in the state.
+– South Dakota does not have residency requirements for marriage, making it accessible for both residents and non-residents to marry in the state.

 3. Age Requirements:

-– Both parties must be at least 17 years old to marry without parental consent.
-Individuals aged 17 must have written consent from a parent or guardian.
-If either party is 16, marriage can only occur with a court order.
+– Both parties must be at least 18 years old to marry without parental consent.
+If either party is 16 or 17, they can marry with the consent of a parent or guardian.

 4. Waiting Period:

-– Nebraska does not have a waiting period between obtaining the marriage license and the marriage ceremony.
-Once the license is issued, the couple can proceed with their marriage at any time.
+– There is no waiting period in South Dakota between applying for a marriage license and the ceremony.
+Once the license is issued, the couple can proceed with their marriage ceremony at any time.

 5. Expiration of License:

-– Marriage licenses in Nebraska are valid for up to one year from the date of issuance.
+– Marriage licenses in South Dakota are valid for 20 days from the date of issuance.
 If the marriage does not take place within this timeframe, the couple must reapply.

 Legal Significance of Marriage Certificates: